traumweh/duckypad_daemon/README.md

 ```

 ## OS Support
-The daemon uses X11-specific features and is therefore - at least for now - limited to Linux systems running an
-X-server.
-If you are interested in adding support for other operating systems, then feel free to contribute!
+The daemon was originally developed with X11 in mind and will mainly be tested on a Linux system, but has built-in
+support for Windows and macOS, with manual support for Linux with Wayland and other operating systems, as long as
+there is a way to create a custom script which can determine the required information of the active window.